IntelliTrade Education

 • Price goes down → Their delta decreases → They need to buy to rebalance → Buying pressure cushions the drop

 The result: price tends to pin or stay range-bound.
-This is the "pinning" effect you see near major GEX levels.
+This is the "pinning" effect you see near major GEX levels — and exactly why 0DTE credit-selling strategies thrive in positive GEX environments.

 Negative Gamma (Short Gamma)